hernantz/blog/content/if-considered-harmful.md

 #######
 ```

-If this code was inside a function, we could move this checks outside of it to
+If this code was inside a function, we could move these checks outside of it to
 some decorators.

 ```python